octdobre/reference_architecture/Infrastructure/Certificates/readme.md

 ## Commands to generate a Self-Signed SSL/TLS certificate

-All following commands are for powershell.
+The commands in the code area below are using powershell.

 ```
 // Set certificate common name